 - better user experience

-In terms of pricing, Intercom is considered one of the hardest on your pocket.
-Zendesk can be more flexible and predictable in this area as you can buy different tools separately (or even use their limited versions for free).
+In terms of pricing, Intercom is considered one of the most expensive tools on the market.
+Its competitor can be more flexible and predictable in this area.
+But their prices are quite high as well.

-To sum things up, Zendesk is a great customer support oriented tool which will be a great choice for big teams with various departments.
-Intercom feels more wholesome and is more customer success oriented, but can be too costly for smaller companies.
+To sum up this Intercom vs Zendesk battle, the latter is a great support-oriented tool that will be a good choice for big teams with various departments.
+Intercom feels more wholesome and is more client-success-oriented, but it can be too costly for smaller companies.

-If you’re looking for a middle ground, I’d also recommend you testing some other alternatives — like HelpCrunch.
-It has all the necessary features from the both worlds (the knowledge base tools is cooking as we speak) and it’s more affordable than both Zendesk and Intercom:
+If you’re looking for a middle ground, I’d also recommend you test some other alternatives — like HelpCrunch.
+It has all the necessary features from both worlds, and it’s more affordable than both Zendesk and Intercom:

-- email marketing tools for both manual email campaigns and automated (based on relevant triggers);
+- email marketing tools for both manual and automated email campaigns

 Test any of HelpCrunch pricing plans for free for 14 days and see our tools in action right away.